 Tandy Leather Basic Leathercraft Set

-Best overall beginner leathercraft kit from a trusted brand
+Best guided first kit from the most trusted brand

 Pros